PeopleSoft Security 101

 Sentinel Software gives you the power of a single user account list, referred to as a User Hub.
-This allows you to centrally view and manage all users across your PeopleSoft environments on one consolidated list; simplifying PeopleSoft user management.
+This allows you to simplify security and manage all users across your PeopleSoft environments on one consolidated list; simplifying PeopleSoft user management.

 Within the centralized list, you can create, clone, or assign different role groups.
 You can even activate or deactivate a user within an indicated environment, all through one location.
 This eliminates the back and forth toggling between each environment and duplicating unnecessary user management steps, saving your administrator valuable time.

 Depending on the size of your organization, one combined list of user profiles can be lengthy.
 Sentinel Software allows you to filter your search through departments, job codes, USER ID, EMPLID, location, business unit, and environments.
 You can even refine your search in many ways, such as showing only active users or users with App Designer access.
 From this list, you can drill down to view any selected user profile and their current PeopleSoft menu access in each environment.

 Menus serve as the navigation pathway into business processes.
 A menu will contain components and pages necessary to complete business relevant tasks.
 Within the PeopleSoft application, you can control user access to different menus, either in full view or to a specific item.
 In addition, you can restrict a user’s ability to perform actions or make edits within a page itself.